I believe strength is for EVERY body, at every age.

-It’s different for everyone.
-Maybe it’s having the energy to keep up with your kids, or the strength to haul in the big bag of dog food.
+Maybe for you, being strong means having the energy to keep up with your kids, or grandkids.
+Maybe it’s hauling in the big bag of dog food without hurting your back.
 Maybe it means being able to load up the kayak and spend a day on the water.
-Maybe you’d like to run your first 5K, get your first unassisted pull-up, or simply learn to move better, with less pain.
+Or maybe you’d like to get your first unassisted pull-up, or simply learn to move better, with less pain.

 After years battling asthma, being picked last in P.E. class, and throwing out my back vacuuming the living room, “strong” was not a word I’d have used to describe myself.
 My Dad’s battle with the degenerative disease ALS changed the way I viewed fitness.
 As I began to see strength as a gift worth pursuing, I made gradual changes that led me to better health.
-Along the way, I was inspired to become a personal fitness coach so I could help others get strong and healthy, too.
+This inspired me to help others get stronger and healthier, too.

 More about me: